ubernostrum/django-registration/docs/faq.rst

 **How do I log a user in immediately after registration or activation?**

-    Take a look at the implementation of :ref:`the simple one-step workflow
+    Take a look at the implementation of :ref:`the one-step workflow
-    <simple-workflow>`, which logs a user in immediately after
+    <one-step-workflow>`, which logs a user in immediately after
     registration.